zmenciso/Build20/README.md

 reflex -1
 ```

-To modify spells, use the caster type (e.g. "Divine").
+To modify spells, use the caster type (e.g. "castingDivine").
 To modify attack rolls,
 use the name of the weapon (e.g. "Large +1 Greatsword").

 ##  `heal.py`